MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 ![nginx proxy with static files]({attach}/img/nginx-static-proxy.png)

 This is a good idea because NGINX is much more efficient at doing this than your WSGI server will be.
-It means that your server will be able to respond faster to static file request and handle more load.
+It means that your server will be able to respond faster to static file request and handle more traffic.
 You can use [this technique](https://docs.djangoproject.com/en/3.0/howto/static-files/deployment/#serving-static-files-in-production) to put all of your
 Django app's static files into a folder like this: